cmcntsh/LitSearchAIResources/README.md

 * https://getliner.com/main
   * Provides an AI-summarized answer to a question but includes a reference list.
 * https://scite.ai/assistant
+  * Tried on 11/06/2025.
+Site constantly tries to get you to sign up for the free trial and then move to paid tier after the free trial is over.
+Full response is not available if you don't sign up for the free trial.
+I was able to copy a list of 10 references that I could paste into an external document, but there was no analysis available without starting the free trial.
 * https://www.undermind.ai/query_app/query/
+  * Tried on 11/06/2025.
+The process wasn't exactly intuitive, but I answered the questions asked to refine the search.
+(It could be the prompt I tried wasn't very clear.)
+It took several minutes to run.
+There was some nice analysis about patterns and trends in the literature.
+Reference list could be exported as a CSV file.
 * https://www.openevidence.com/
   * Focused specifically on medical questions with agreements in place from medical publishers.